Munich · Germany

 Near Hauptbahnhof

-Award-winning hostel near central station with excellent facilities, rooftop terrace, and both dorms and private rooms.
+Award-winning hostel near the central station featuring a social WomBar, a large glass-roofed courtyard, and both dorms and private rooms with en-suite bathrooms.

 Hotel Cocoon Hauptbahnhof